Oxygen is running low on the Titanic-bound submersible as searchers race to save 5 missing at sea | KRDO

 The last communication between the vessel and its mother ship, the Polar Prince, came in at 11:47 a.m.
 Sunday.
 With no GPS underwater, the submersible is only guided by text messages from the surface ship.

-Josh Gates, host of Discovery Channel’s “Expedition Unknown,” went on a test dive on OceanGate’s Titan in 2021 and called news of the missing submersible “surreal” and “haunting.”

-“In the course though of going out on Titan, and diving down inside of it, it just became clear to us at that time that there was a lot that needed to be worked out with the sub,” Gates told CNN’s Anderson Cooper Wednesday.
+Indeed, “issues with computer control” were among the reasons Discovery Channel’s “Expedition Unknown” host Josh Gates and his team decided after a 2021 test dive of Titan against filming a segment on the vessel as it “became clear to us at that time that there was a lot that needed to be worked out with the sub,” he said.

 “A lot of the systems worked but a lot of them really didn’t.
 We had issues with thrusters and issues with computer control and things like that.
-Ultimately, it was a challenging dive.”
+Ultimately, it was a challenging dive,” Gates told CNN’s Anderson Cooper Wednesday.

-Gates and his team ultimately decided not to go through with filming a segment on the vessel, Gates said.

 OceanGate declined safety review of Titan submersible, industry leader says

-The disappearance of Titan and the international dash to find it have put the company that operated it under the microscope.
+The disappearance of Titan and the international dash to find it have put its operator under the microscope.

-CNN has learned of at least two former OceanGate employees who expressed safety concerns about the vessel’s hull years ago, including the thickness of the material used and testing procedures.
+At least two former OceanGate employees years ago expressed safety concerns about the vessel’s hull, including the thickness of the material used and testing procedures, CNN has learned.
 The 23,000-pound craft is made of highly engineered carbon fiber and titanium.

-OceanGate Expeditions strayed from industry norms by declining a voluntary, rigorous safety review of the vessel, according to an industry leader.

 OceanGate did not respond to the claims in court and could not be reached for comment.